sanand0/til/llms.md

   21. Location-aware behavior instructions (🅐🅞).
 "User location: NL.
 For location-dependent queries, use this info naturally…"
   22. Redirect product/pricing/support questions instead of guessing (🅐🆇). "... redirect them to [https://x.ai/grok"](https://x.ai/grok")"
 - 27 Jul 2025.
 [The Black Spatula Project](https://the-black-spatula-project.github.io/) uses LLMs to identify errors in scientific research papers.
 - 27 Jul 2025. [qwen-code](https://github.com/QwenLM/qwen-code) is a fork of [Gemini CLI](https://github.com/google-gemini/gemini-cli) and uses the [qwen3-coder](https://github.com/QwenLM/Qwen3-Coder).
 They also have endpoints for Claude Code and Cline.
-[Simon Willison](https://simonwillison.net/2025/Jul/22/qwen3-coder/#atom-everything)
+[Simon Willison](https://simonwillison.net/2025/Jul/22/qwen3-coder/#atom-everything) #ai-coding
   - Run with OpenRouter via `OPENAI_BASE_URL=https://openrouter.ai/api/v1 OPENAI_API_KEY=$OPENROUTER_API_KEY OPENAI_MODEL=qwen/qwen3-coder npx -y @qwen-code/qwen-code`
   - Quality: not as good as Claude Code.
 When prompted to `Move AI Image Chat position in tools.json AND in README.md to just below Daydream.
 Add a small filled-circle icon before "Created: ..." date.
 The color should be based on how old the created date was.
 Use primary if it's within the last week, success if it's in the last 30 days, warning if it's in the last 365 day and light otherwise.
 Also, add a col-xl-3 to the tools-grid cells`
     - [qwen-code + qwen-coder](https://github.com/sanand0/tools/commit/c89a0959e045f969c21d78be573b11445da63c81) cost 8 cents and made 3 mistakes.